w3c/wai-website/pages/about/using-wai-material.md

 **There are two conditions for using most WAI material**; you must:

 1.  clearly attribute the original source as specified below, and
-2.  not modify the content (with a few exceptions ,noted below).
+2.  not modify the content (with a few exceptions, noted below).

 See below for more details, including [**some specially marked material that you can modify for your use**](#cc).